fsossai/jacobi-hybrid/README.md

 Threads per core:       2
 ```

+These details have been obtained using `likwid-topology` (RRZE-HPC/likwid)[https://github.com/RRZE-HPC/likwid]

 ## Acknoledgements

 This project has been developed during my participation to [PRACE Summer of HPC](https://summerofhpc.prace-ri.eu/info/) 2020.